 All drivers in Florida, including trucks, have a duty of care to ensure the safety of other drivers at all times, as per Florida Statute 316.208.
 Unfortunately, reckless driving behavior or negligence from the trucking company can lead to devastating accidents that cause serious injury and even death.

 Florida is a no-fault state, meaning that the payout of insurance companies following an auto accident is calculated as a percentage of how much each party can be proved to be to blame.
 For this reason, it is important to figure out who was at fault in any accident.
 However, this can be very complicated in a truck accident situation, as multiple parties could be held responsible for the collision.

 It is also important to be aware of the statute of limitations that apply in personal injury claim cases.
 Florida, as with all states, has a limit to the amount of time you have to file a lawsuit following an accident.
-As stated in Florida Statute 95.11, a person has four years to file a personal injury lawsuit from the date of the accident.
-You will not be able to make a claim if more than 4 years have passed, apart from certain situations where injuries prevent a person from making a claim in that time.
+Due to recent law updates in 2023 victims have just two years to make a claim, and not the previous four years.
+You will not be able to make a claim if more than two years have passed, apart from certain situations where injuries prevent a person from making a claim in that time.